jakemcc/jakemccrary.com/source/_adventures/2024-04-05-2024-04-07-rock-climbing-at-ferne-clyffe-state-park.markdown

 There are quite a few highly rated 5.10-5.12 climbs here.
 I'd definitely come back to Ferne Clyff, perhaps even attempt to camp there, and climb again.

-I'm glad we went to Ferne Clyff and not Jackson Falls.
+I'm glad we went to Ferne Clyffe and not Jackson Falls.
 Reports from other climbers said Jackson Falls was a zoo, with so many people coming to southern Illinois to double dip on an eclipse and climbing trip.
 We met a group that drove from Philadelphia (~16 hours!) because of the total eclipse lining up with the available climbing.

-While the walls aren't as epic as those found in Kentucky, Ferne Clyff is closer to Chicago, which makes this a slightly more suitable trip for a normal weekend.
+While the walls aren't as epic as those found in Kentucky, Ferne Clyffe is closer to Chicago, which makes this a slightly more suitable trip for a normal weekend.
 The climbing is extremely accessible; you could see a quite a bit of the rock from the parking lot and the trails are decent.